by Lilia | Apr 18, 2024 | Announcements

 Feb 12, 2024 – Email Verification is LIVE

-We are excited to announce that BigMailer customers can now verify their email lists during the import step, saving time and money on using 3rd party tools outside BigMailer that cost x2-3 more than BigMailer verification service.
+We are excited to announce that BigMailer customers can now verify their email lists automatically, saving time and money on using 3rd party tools outside BigMailer that cost x2-3 more than BigMailer verification service.
+BigMailer customers can verify their contacts during the list import step, via embedded webforms, and via API (add contact, upsert contact).

 How Does Email Verification Work?

-1. Remove Undeliverable emails only – this option removes emails that can’t receive email.
+- Remove Undeliverable emails only – this option removes emails that can’t receive email.
+We recommend this for most customers.

-2. Remove Undeliverable and Risky emails – invalid emails, plus emails that are likely to hard of soft bounce.
+- Remove Undeliverable and Risky emails – invalid emails, plus emails that are likely to hard of soft bounce.
+We recommend this for recently inactive lists.

-3. Remove Undeliverable, Risky, and Unknown emails – same as option above, plus unknown emails.
+- Remove Undeliverable, Risky, and Unknown emails – same as option above, plus unknown emails.
 Unknown emails are likely to soft-bounce for a variety of reasons: a) mailbox full b) email server is temporarily unavailable c) email server returns an error.
+We recommend this for lists older than 1 year.

 Risky and unknown emails can bounce at 30% or higher rate and engage at very low rates, so it’s up to you to decide if you want to keep them on your list or prefer to not take a risk.

-If you don’t want to miss out on any subscribers but want to protect your sender reputation, you can initially chose option 2 or 3 above, then download the error file and filter out risky and unknown emails to re-import them without verification into a separate list.
-You can then “pepper in” some of the risky emails slowly into your email activity over a period of time to validate through sending.
-Avoid using Risky on your 1st campaign with a new provider, to prevent damage to your sender reputation and negative impact on your future inboxing.
+If you don’t want to miss out on any subscribers but want to protect your sender reputation, you can initially chose option 2 or 3 above, then download the error file and re-import them with a #1 verification option into a separate list.
+You can then “pepper in” some of the risky emails slowly into your email activity over a long period of time to validate through sending.
+Avoid using Risky on your 1st campaign with a new provider or a sender domain with no recent sending history, to prevent damage to your sender reputation and negative impact on your future inboxing.

 Email Verification Results